keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 ### Web of Functions (WoF)

-The "Web of Functions" (WoF) is an open source extension of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), focusing on providing a means for "Function Interaction" over the web.
+The "Web of Functions" (WoF) is an open source extension of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), focusing on providing a means of "Function Interaction" over the web.

 The web is well capable of communicating:
 Structured content, in form of HTML